antonha/afsort/README.md

 # Usage

-You can now afsort to e.g. sort arrays of strings or string slices.
+You can now use afsort to e.g. sort arrays of strings or string slices.

 ```rust
 use afsort::AFSortable;